 I wrote this Frase review after using it for several months.
 I’ll be covering how I came across this SEO tool, what I didn’t like about it, and how the tool evolved and became my all-time favorite.

 Frase: my favorite content optimization tool

 An AI-powered content tool to level up your marketing

-The content creation and optimization features are top-notch and will save you hours of work.
+The content creation and optimization features are top-notch and will save you several hours of work.
 The content editor and UI could use some improvement.
 The answer engine makes it easy to understand what your customers want.
-You can analyze the queries and create content to address them.
+You can analyze the queries and develop SEO content around them.
 I think this is the future and the crux of value-based marketing.
 I consider this an invaluable tool that will remain at the core of my content marketing strategy.
-It’s perfect for all types of content marketers, including solo content creators and content marketers.
+It’s perfect for all types of content marketers, including solo content creators and content marketing teams.

-During my hunt for AI content generation tools, I came across this AI SEO software on Appsumo, and right off the bat, I could see the value in their offering.
+During my hunt for AI content generation tools, I came across this AI SEO software on Appsumo.
+Right off the bat, I could see the value in their offering.
 Like a little kid with his newfound toy, I started playing around with Frase.

 But I felt one major lacking…

 It analyzes all the top 20 results, and there was no way to choose the sources.
 It just didn’t make sense to me.
-There are a lot of scenarios where I’d want to exclude a search result.
-For example, I’d get inaccurate recommendations if I included a coupon site that ranks because of black hat links, I’d get inaccurate recommendations.
+There are many scenarios where I’d want to exclude a search result.
+For example, I’d get inaccurate recommendations if I included a coupon site that ranks because of black hat links.

 Few other instances where I needed the filtering option:

 - Intent mismatch (e-commerce sites ranking among blog posts)

 - Outlier pages very different from other ranking pages

 - Pages ranked solely based on their authority, like Wikipedia or Amazon

-There was no way to filter these out from the analysis.
+There was no way to exclude these from the analysis.
 I shared my thoughts in the Frase review on Appsumo, but I still went ahead and bought the tool because it had potential, and more importantly, the team behind it seemed passionate, responsive, and open to suggestions.